 Blink: Notes and Commentary (a supplement to the end-notes in the book)

-It is a profoundly erroneous truism, repeated by all copybooks and by eminent people when they are making speeches, that we should cultivate the habit of thinking about what we are doing.
+It is a profoundly erroneous truism, more about repeated by all copybooks and by eminent people when they are making speeches, viagra 40mg that we should cultivate the habit of thinking about what we are doing.
 The precise opposite is the case.
 Civilization advances by extending the numbers of important operations which we can perform without thinking about them.
 Operations of thought are like cavalry charges in battle–they are strictly limited in number, they require fresh horses, and must only be made at decisive moments.

 – Alfred North Whitehead

 When making a decision of minor importance, I have always found it advantageous to consider all the pros and cons.
 In vital matters, however, such as the choice of a mate or a profession, the decision should come from the unconscious, from somewhere within ourselves.
 In the important decisions of personal life, we should be governed, I think, by the deep inner needs of our nature.”